STEVE INSKEEP, Host:

 GEOFF BRUMFIEL: There's no way that you'd mistake this for a shipment of, say, Polish sausages.
 For one thing, the trucks are escorted by dozens of heavily armed police officers.

 BRUMFIEL: And if that didn't clue you in, the big radioactive signs would.

 IGOR BOLSHINSKY: I feel like we're prepared for everything, but you're just a little bit nervous.

 BRUMFIEL: Igor Bolshinsky is part of a small American team that's planned this nuclear road trip.
 They're moving uranium from Poland back to Russia, where it came from in the first place.
 The route's complicated.
 The material will travel by truck to Warsaw, by train to the Baltic port of Gdynia, by boat to the Russian port of Murmansk, and by train again to a high security facility in Siberia.

-Professor MATTHEW BUNN (Harvard University): Most of them were supplied either by the United States or the Soviet Union during the Cold War, and they do all kinds of different work, ranging from training students to even interesting archeology and medical research.
+MATTHEW BUNN: Most of them were supplied either by the United States or the Soviet Union during the Cold War, and they do all kinds of different work, ranging from training students to even interesting archeology and medical research.